GearedApp/react-native-android-alarms/README.md

  ### Dismissing Alarm
  ```
- AndroidAlarms.stopAlarm(); // Turns ringtone off.
+ AndroidAlarms.stopAlarm(); // Turns ringtone off
  ```

  ### Minimizing app
  ```
  AndroidAlarms.minimizeApp(); // Imitates home button and programatically minimizes app.
 Might be usefull because if app is in foreground FLAG_KEEP_SCREEN_ON prevents from truning screen off.
-If you assotiate this method with e.g. dismiss/snooze button you will minimize your app while tapping on it and android will turn the screen off after while.
+If you assotiate this method with e.g. dismiss/snooze button you will minimize your app while tapping on it and android will turn the screen off after while
  ```

  ### Reading data in React Native app